prysmaticlabs/documentation/website/docs/how-prysm-works/ethereum-public-api.md

 ## Performing requests against a local Prysm node

 The Eth2 JSON REST API is exposed by default on `127.0.0.1:3501`.
-The host can be changed by manipulating the `--grpc-gateway-host` flag and the port can be modified with the `--eth-api-port` flag.
+The official Eth2 REST API is by default served from localhost.
+If a user requires that the REST server is run from a different host address, the host can be changed by manipulating the `--grpc-gateway-host` flag.
+If a user also requires a different port to access the REST API, the port can be modified with the `--eth-api-port` flag.
 Performing a request is straightforward - simply concatenate the Prysm's API endpoint with the API's URL, providing any required URL and query parameters.
 As an example, the finalized state's root can be obtained using:
 ```
 http://127.0.0.1:3501/eth/v1/beacon/states/finalized/root
 ```